Brief Note about Password Policies in State and Local Government

 Speaking of which, a solid Password History policy prevents users from decreasing authentication security, so users cannot reuse old passwords once they have been changed.
 Combining password history with minimum age further reduces the risk of account compromise, thus a stronger password policy.

 Password History is a simple practice.
-Essentially, password history encompasses a list of remembered passwords that users cannot reuse, and also, it helps users ensure unique passwords without accidentally reusing a weak and potentially compromised password after a reset.
+Essentially, password history encompasses a list of remembered passwords that users cannot reuse, and also, helps users ensure unique passwords without accidentally reusing a weak and potentially compromised password after a reset.

 From a security perspective, this best practice reduces the risk of compromised passwords being utilized long after a data breach.